mdesnoyer/wonderland/README.md

 - Make sure you can run `gulp live` against it and it builds
 - Make sure you can run `gulp debug` against it and it builds
 - Make sure there is a meaninful PR message
+- Title the Pull Request of the form - `Sensible Title #123`
-- Once signed off, you can squash your branch into 1 commit and merge to `development`
+- Once signed off, the reviewer says merge, you can squash your branch into 1 commit and merge to `development`
-- Once development site is built, please test
+- Once development site is built, please test, it is your responsibility
 - After merging, please delete your branch

 ```